djgoldsmith/shape/305/02-Javascript.md

 ## The DOM:

- - A Tree representaion of the HTML within your web page
+ - A Tree representation of the HTML within your web page
  - The root element of the DOM is the *document*
  - Each HTML tag is a Node
    - Each Node my have children
    - Each node will have a parent

-## Functions for locating items in the Dom
+## Functions for locating items in the DOM

  - getElementById()
  - getElementByName()